PoC-dev/as400-sfltemplates/readme.md

 ### What the heck is this all about?
 We're talking subfiles in an AS/400 (IBM i) context here.

-A subfile is most often used to present multiple records of data in a scrollable list, on a single text screen for easy viewing and maybe picking records to process further, a bit like a spreadsheet presents data.
+A subfile is most often used to present multiple records of data in a scrollable list, on a single text screen, for easy viewing and maybe picking records to process further, a bit like a spreadsheet presents data.

 Subfiles thus are useful to the user, but very tedious to be handled properly for the programmer.
 To master just their basic functionality needs fundamental expertise.
 Beginners in programming don't have expertise but maybe also want to exploit the usefulness of subfiles as user.

 This collection of files aims to provide tested and thus working templates for creating subfile-based applications with most expected features, as a starting point for experiencing a quick sense of achievement.
 Since the code is heavily commented, it should be fairly easy to get a grip on what's going on by reading code and at the same time have IBM documentation at hand for a quick lookup of details.

 This text is lengthy because I assume little or no reader's knowledge about the inner workings of OS/400.
 So I provide a rough overview (and sometimes oversimplified statements) about inner workings as long as it's necessary to understand this template's logic.
 IBM has tons of documentation online, covering any topic the AS/400 is capable of dealing with.
 Use it!
+A selection of the most important ones is listed at the end of this document.

 Programming style is outdated in many ways.
 The templates were developed on V4R5 of OS/400, and are currently expected to work on V4R4 and up.
 Actual tests with available machines show, they trigger strange compilation errors on i5/OS V5R4, and compile just fine for IBM i 7.2 (V7R2) and 7.3 (V7R3).

-In addition, some BIFs and exception handling functions are not available in V4R2 and earlier.
+In addition, some BIFs (Built-In Functions) and exception handling functions are not available in V4R2 and earlier.
 A long term goal is to change the existing code to enable V3 compatibility.
 This is not yet done.
 Porting the code to V2R3 will not happen, though: It completely lacks RPG IV.
-Also, I currently lack a machine running this release.
+Also, I currently lack a machine running this release in a stable manner.

 ### Basics
 Often, AS/400 programs are built with just these components:
-- Physical File (*PF*); a database table holding the actual records.
+- Physical Files (*PF*); database tables holding the actual records.
-- Logical File (*LF*, optional); allowing to access a subset of fields from the PF, or to apply different undexes (access paths) to the data for different sorting of records.
+- Logical File (*LF*, optional); linked to the PF, allowing to access a subset of fields from the PF, or to apply different indexes (access paths) to the data for different sorting of records.
 - Display File (*DSPF*); the definition of the form(s) appearing on screen.
 A subset of possibilities a DSPF offers are subfiles.
 That's what all this fuzz is about.
 - The "Driver" Program (*RPGLE*) is the entity that glues all components together.
 By referencing files in the program code, global variables will be created from the field names in the files.
 This has consequences:
    - Field definition attributes must be consistent over all files used.
 This is easily most easily achieved by defining the field once in the PF and reference the field from the DSPF.
 Notable exceptions are date/time fields.